silx-kit/silx-training/software_engineering/2_Git/index.rst

 Example: create a new git project
 ---------------------------------

-The goal is to create a git project from a single source file: polynom.py
+This example presents how to create a git project from a single source file: polynom.py

 .. note:: *For those which intend to create a new git project from existing source code you can follow the same procedure.*